gulshantelkar/Library_management/README.md

 - Ensure that you have `sqlite3` installed.
 [Installation Guide for Mac](https://youtu.be/PC4phLbiZgk?si=gqEe_SNCoSDW_s2s)
 - Download [TablePlus](https://tableplus.com/) to check the database.
 - Download [IntelliJ Community](https://www.jetbrains.com/idea/download/) if you don't have any Java IDE.
+## Optional:
+- ALso the added the transaction class and its feature
+-
 ## Setting up the System:

 1. Open the downloaded folder.